-Along the way, the scenery is a stunning panorama of soaring mountains and trees.
+Along the way, the scenery is a stunning panorama of soaring mountains and forests.

 There are few cars on the road and by the time we arrive at Southern Lakes Resort, about one hour later, we feel we’re truly in the wilderness.

 The resort’s dining area is warm and cosy.
-We’re amazed to discover that seated at the only other occupied table is a party of three women from Adelaide, who are staying at the lodge.
+Seated at the only other occupied table is a party of three women from Adelaide, who are staying at the lodge.

 Our dog sledding adventure is a fun Yukon winter activity.